kaliweh/aws-cli-fso/README.md

 # aws-cli-fso
-Collection of Command line tools to automate AWS CLI Federtated Sign-On
+A Collection of different Command line tools to automate setting the AWS temp Credentials using Federated Sign-On